McLaren: Full season (2020–present)

 For the 2022 IndyCar Series, the team's first under McLaren ownership, both O'Ward and Rosenqvist would return to the team as full time entries.
 The No. 6 car would again return on a part-time basis for the GMR Grand Prix and the 2022 Indianapolis 500 driven by Juan Pablo Montoya.
 O'Ward and Rosenqvist would finish second and fourth in the Indianapolis 500 respectively, the team's best finish at Indianapolis to date.
 The team announced they had signed Alexander Rossi to drive a third full time car from 2023 and beyond.

 For 2023, the team announced they had signed Alexander Rossi to drive a third full time car.
-Additionally, team president Taylor Kiel left the team.
-His duties were parsed and redistributed between Brian Barnhart, who joins the team with Rossi from Andretti Autosport as General Manager, and Gavin Ward.
+Team president Taylor Kiel also left; his duties were redistributed between Brian Barnhart, who joins the team with Rossi from Andretti Autosport as General Manager, and Gavin Ward.
 In conjunction with McLaren's 60th-anniversary celebration, the team raced a special livery for the 2023 Indianapolis 500 to celebrate McLaren's Triple Crown achievement.
 The liveries of the Nos.
 7, 6 and 5 were painted as the McLaren M16C/D that won the 1974 Indianapolis 500, the McLaren MP4/2 that won the 1984 Monaco Grand Prix, and the McLaren F1 GTR that won the 1995 24 Hours of Le Mans respectively to honour the three winning McLaren cars that forms the Triple Crown.

-For 2024, Rosenqvist moved to Meyer Shank Racing and was replaced by David Malukas who moved from Dale Coyne Racing.
-However, after injuring his left wrist early in the year and missing out the start of the season, Malukas was released from the team and has been replaced by Théo Pourchaire.
+For 2024, Rosenqvist moved to Meyer Shank Racing and was replaced by David Malukas, who moved from Dale Coyne Racing.
+However, after injuring his left wrist early in the year and missing out on the start of the season, Malukas was released from the team replaced by Théo Pourchaire.